 The master bathroom is equally matched to the bedroom, with marble finishes, vintage-style faucets (circa early 20th century), and a clawfoot tub.

 “I really enjoy my bathroom,” remarks Shanley.
 “It’s where I can go, close the door and have a bath or have a steam and just be on my own.”
 Twin windows offer a peaceful backdrop of trees while enabling one to keep an eye on children playing in the backyard.

 Montana Avenue Getaway

 Cut to the front of the home, which sits on a peaceful corner in a welcoming Santa Monica residential neighborhood, and just a two-minute walk from Montana Avenue’s upmarket retail district.
-“Every buyer looking in this neighborhood wants to live the Montana Avenue lifestyle,” says Pence.
-“You see your neighbors at R+D Kitchen [a local eatery], and you know the name of your barista and the cashiers at Whole Foods Market.
+“Every buyer looking in this neighborhood wants to live the Montana Avenue lifestyle,” says Charles Pence.
+“You see your neighbors at R+D Kitchen, a local eatery, and you know the name of your barista and the cashiers at Whole Foods Market.
 It’s a real community.”

 The home is situated along a quiet, eastern edge of the district, and graciously cordoned off from passersby and the street by a strategic melange of shrubs, towering trees, and landscaping.
 It keeps the home private, yet still looking approachable and neighborly.

 “You can walk to Montana for food, for your coffee, for shopping,” says Shanley of the location, which twines a family-friendly neighborhood with a buzzing boutique and dining scene.
 “The neighbors are fabulous.”